 A bill to be entitled An act relating to the Fish and Wildlife Conservation Commission; amending s.
-327.35215, F.S.; requiring that certain forms relating to boating under the influence be provided by the Fish and Wildlife Conservation Commission rather than the Department of Highway Safety and Motor Vehicles; amending s.
-327.371, F.S.; authorizing certain athletic teams or sports affiliated with specified educational institutions to operate a human-powered vessel within the marked channel of the Florida Intracoastal Waterway; amending s.
+259.105, F.S.; providing legislative findings; requiring lead land managing agencies, in consultation with the Fish and Wildlife Conservation Commission, to consider the use of state lands as gopher tortoise recipient sites in certain management plans; requiring certain management plans to include feasibility assessments for managing gopher tortoise recipient sites; authorizing owners of certain lands to establish gopher tortoise recipient sites or conservation banks on the lands under certain conditions; requiring the commission to streamline and improve the review of gopher tortoise recipient site applications and approve or deny such applications within a specified timeframe; requiring the commission to encourage the establishment of gopher tortoise recipient sites on private lands and to create an online dashboard for certain gopher tortoise recipient site information; requiring the commission to submit a report on gopher tortoise recipient sites to the Legislature by a specified date; providing report requirements; amending s.
+327.35215, F.S.; requiring that certain forms relating to boating under the influence be provided by the commission rather than the Department of Highway Safety and Motor Vehicles; amending s.
+327.371, F.S.; authorizing certain athletic teams to operate a human-powered vessel within the marked channel of the Florida Intracoastal Waterway under certain conditions; requiring such athletic teams to provide the commission with certain notice; amending s.
 327.4107, F.S.; revising the vessel conditions that an officer of the commission or a law enforcement agency may use to determine that a vessel is at risk of becoming derelict; amending s.
-327.46, F.S.; prohibiting municipalities and counties from designating public bathing beach or swim areas within their jurisdictions which are within the marked channel portion of the Florida Intracoastal Waterway or within a specified distance from any portion of the marked channel; repealing s.
+327.46, F.S.; prohibiting municipalities and counties from designating public bathing beach or swim areas within their jurisdictions on waters that include any portion of the Florida Intracoastal Waterway or within a specified distance of the marked channel of the Florida Intracoastal Waterway; repealing s.
 376.15, F.S., relating to derelict vessels and the relocation and removal of such vessels from the waters of this state; amending s.
 379.101, F.S.; revising the definitions of the terms "marine fish" and "saltwater fish"; amending s.
 705.101, F.S.; revising the definition of the term "abandoned property" to include vessels declared to be a public nuisance; amending s.
 705.103, F.S.; clarifying the notice requirements and procedures for vessels declared to be public nuisances; amending s.
 823.11, F.S.; making technical changes; authorizing the commission to establish a program to provide grants to local governments for certain actions regarding derelict vessels and those declared to be a public nuisance; specifying sources for the funds to be used, subject to an appropriation; authorizing the commission to use funds not awarded as grants for certain purposes; requiring the commission to adopt rules for the grant applications and the criteria for allocating the funds; amending s.
 934.50, F.S.; providing that all employees of the commission or the Florida Forest Service may operate drones for specified purposes; amending ss.
 327.04, 327.352, 328.09, 328.72, and 376.11, F.S.; conforming provisions to changes made by the act; repealing s.
 25, chapter 2021-184, Laws of Florida, relating to derelict vessels; reenacting ss.
 125.01(4) and 379.2412, F.S., relating to powers and duties of legislative and governing bodies of counties and state preemption of the regulating of taking or possessing saltwater fish, respectively, to incorporate the amendment made to s.
-379.101(34), F.S., in a reference thereto; providing effective dates.
+379.101, F.S., in references thereto; providing effective dates.